PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 ![line bending](img/tree-linebending.svg)

 We will only need the B-symbol and not the A-symbol.
-Applying the left evaluation on the second sector of a splitting tensor thus yields a linear combination of fusion tensors (when `FusionStyle(I) == GenericFusion()`, or just a scalar times the corresponding fusion tensor otherwise), with corresponding ``Z`` ismorphism.
+Applying the right evaluation on the second sector of a splitting tensor thus yields a linear combination of fusion tensors (when `FusionStyle(I) == GenericFusion()`, or just a scalar times the corresponding fusion tensor otherwise), with corresponding ``Z`` ismorphism.
 Taking the adjoint of this